iamZascky/Portofolio/README.md

 - Added step-by-step local running guide and embedded a live preview screenshot in `README.md`.
 - Stored live preview screenshot under `public/screenshot.png`.

-> **AI INSTRUCTION**: Every time a change is made to the codebase, this `README.md` (specifically the Architecture & Components and Changelog sections) must be updated to reflect the latest state.